nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The following user stories were considered but ultimately not implemented.
 Some reasons for not implementing are listed below.

 * The UI was made intuitive with only 1 text field for input so that there is no ambiguity for the user
-* Document linking and handling is infeasible due the requirement of either an external file system or a large internal data folder for maintaining the fiels
+* Document linking and handling is infeasible due the requirement of either an external file system or a large internal data folder for maintaining the fields
 * A To-Do list does not add value to the problem that is being tackled
 * Custom commands add significant complexity without much value.
 It was decided that keeping the commands simple and short would eliminate the need for this entirely.
 * Finding tags by name does not add value to the problem that is being tackled